KORandi/p2p-server-sync/README.md

 A little bit outdated.
-I am going to update as soon as possible (togheter with example).
+I am going to update as soon as possible (togheter with examples).
 However I keep tests up to date, so you can find some inspiration there

 # P2P Data Synchronization Server